leafsphp/docs/src/modules/cors/index.md

 # ✨ CORS

 ::: tip Note
-In v3, CORS now has it's own module.
+In leaf v3, CORS now has it's own module.
 You no longer have to patch in headers or use `evadeCors` which was pretty much a temporary patch.
 :::

 This is a module used to enable and configure [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) with various options.
 This module can be used both in and out of Leaf and so can be considered a general module.
 It is also inspired by the [ExpressJS](https://github.com/expressjs/express) [cors package](https://github.com/expressjs/cors).